nickel-org/nickel.rs/README.md

-Floor
+floor
 =======

-Floor is supposed to be a simple and lightweight foundation for web applications written in Rust.
+floor is supposed to be a simple and lightweight foundation for web applications written in Rust.
 It's API is inspired by the popular express framework for JavaScript.

 Some of the features are: